disclosure: we were given a lovely goody bag in exchange for an honest review

-Lands’ End started in the 1960’s to provide a range of comfortable clothing for those with an interest in sailing.
+Lands’ End started in the 1960s to provide a range of comfortable clothing for those with an interest in sailing.
 Over the years the range has diversified and now offers the whole family a stylish and comfortable look through good quality clothing and accessories.
-I could instantly see the very hard to please Daddy P, really liking the menswear, and the casual style of the ladies wear suits me perfectly.
+I could instantly see the very hard-to-please Daddy P, really liking the menswear, and the casual style of the ladies’ wear suits me perfectly.

 We were all itching to get up close to the clothing, from bags, shoes, gloves and scarfs, mix and match separates and a wide range of coats and jackets.
-We were spoilt for choice, and I was certainly making a mental shopping list for myself and Daddy P before I’d even looked at the childrens wear.
+We were spoilt for choice, and I was certainly making a mental shopping list for myself and Daddy P before I’d even looked at the childrenswear.

 You all know what I’m like when it comes to coats.
 It would come as no surprise that it was love at first sight when I spotted the Lux Wool Pea Coat in Indigo you can see above.
 That has my name written on the buttons!
 Not only do I love the colour, but the shaping and cuff detail work really well.
 I also feel the cold terribly, so to know it’s been tested to keep the wearer warm to -18 deg C. That’s good to know.

-For Daddy P, the range of Twill shirts are just the ticket, totally his style and colour too.
+For Daddy P, the range of Twill shirts is just the ticket, totally his style and colour too.
 He’s got the build of a rugby player and sometimes struggles to get a reasonable fit with shorts that still give him ease of movement, so I’d be interested to see how these withstood his testing.

 I’m on the hunt for some new boots at the moment, I’m terrible for always sticking to black boots, but these Blakeley Riding Boots did catch my eye.
 Even more so when I discovered that Lands’ End shoes and boots are available in half sizes.
 Music to my ears.

-Monkey was busy being my style adviser for the day, Mummy I think these jackets would suit you.
+My son was busy being my style adviser for the day, Mummy I think these jackets would suit you.

 You see, this boy knows that his Mum is a sucker for anything with a hint of blue.
 In fact, I did try on a number of the jackets shown in this photograph.
 I would say the sizing (based on American sizes) is quite generous.
 I range from an 8-10 for tops and normally a size 10 in coats, the 10-12 size (US S) seemed a little big for me.
 So I’d be tempted to go with the 8 (US XS).